leanking/hyper-risk-js/deploy.md

    - The build process follows these steps:
      1. Install root dependencies
      2. Build the backend first
+     3. Set up module-alias for path resolution
-     3. Build the frontend
+     4. Build the frontend
-     4. Copy the frontend build to the dist/public directory
+     5. Copy the frontend build to the dist/public directory

 2. **Dependency Conflicts**:
    - If you encounter TypeScript version conflicts (ERESOLVE errors), make sure: